Although your dentist will make every effort to save your tooth, there are times when a dental extraction is the best solution.

 For patients who are anxious about the possibility of tooth extraction pain, your dentist can also provide anti-anxiety medication or IV sedation.
 Many patients choose our oral anti-anxiolytic medication one hour prior to surgery.
 This allows our patients to have the procedure feeling relaxed and comfortable.

 Under the advice of your dentist, you may choose to replace the tooth with a dental implant, which may be done at the same time as the extraction in a process known as immediate implant placement.
-Immediate implant placement is a recent development in the field of dentistry and it can reduce the number of surgical interventions required as well as assisting the healing process.
+Immediate implant placement is a recent development in dentistry, and it can reduce the number of surgical interventions required and assist the healing process.

 When bone grafting is required, this may also be done at the time of the extraction.
 Bone grafting involves the following: